devtron-labs/utilities/setup-guide.md

 ## Support

-For onboarding assistance, cluster validation, or enterprise SLAs, please contact the Devtron team via your assigned solutions engineer or through [support@devtron.ai](mailto:support@devtron.ai).
+For onboarding assistance, cluster validation, or enterprise SLAs, please contact the Devtron team via your assigned solutions engineers.